 Remaining family members aged 18 years or older will be held responsible for debts incurred by the former head or spouse.

-CCHA will not hold remaining family members (other than the head or spouse) responsible for any portion of the debt incurred before the remaining member attained age 18.
+HACC will not hold remaining family members (other than the head or spouse) responsible for any portion of the debt incurred before the remaining member attained age 18.

 Reexaminations

-Regular reexaminations: CCHA shall, at least once every 12 months, re-examine the family composition and incomes of all resident families, except that public housing families paying Flat Rent shall have their incomes reexamined only every three years.
-CCHA may take a streamlined approach to the verification of income for families with fixed incomes, using COLA percentages and interest rates rather than independent verification every third year.
+Regular reexaminations: HACC shall, at least once every 12 months, re-examine the family composition and incomes of all resident families, except that public housing families paying Flat Rent shall have their incomes reexamined only every three years.
+HACC may take a streamlined approach to the verification of income for families with fixed incomes, using COLA percentages and interest rates rather than independent verification every third year.
 24 CFR § 960.257

 2. Special Reexaminations: When it is not possible to estimate family income accurately, a temporary determination will be made with respect to income and a special reexamination will be scheduled every 120 days until a reasonably accurate estimate of income can be made.
 24 CFR § 5.609(d)